Snaacky/thewiki/docs/guides/docker.md

 - `/home/user/data/usenet` - where your usenet client will save files.
 - `/home/user/data/media` - where Sonarr and Radarr will hardlink files so that they can be read by Plex/Jellyfin/etc. later on.

+Paths for Docker are extremely important as configuring them incorrectly can break hardlinking and cause you to waste space!

 ```yml
 # Some notes about some important things so that they don't need to be repeated for every container.
 #